secretlounge/secretlounge-ng/README.md

-toggledebug - Toggle debug mode (sends back all messages to you) togglekarma - Toggle karma notifications tripcode - Show or set the tripcode for your messages toggletripcode - Toggle autmatic tripcode for your messages
+toggledebug - Toggle debug mode (sends back all messages to you) togglekarma - Toggle karma notifications tripcode - Show or set the tripcode for your messages toggletripcode - Toggle automatic tripcode for your messages
 ```

 ## FAQ